-Applying to the Department of the History of Science
+Applying to the program in History of Science, Medicine, and Technology

-Applicants to the graduate program should note the following deadline for submitting application materials to the Department of History of Science:
+Applicants to the graduate program should note the following deadline for submitting application materials:

-- The department does not accept applications for spring admissions.
+- The program does not accept applications for spring admissions.

 The History of Science, Medicine, and Technology program has close ties to a number of programs and departments that support our graduate studies, including the Robert F. & Jean E. Holtz Center for Science and Technology Studies, the Center for Culture, History and the Environment, as well as the departments of History, Philosophy, Gender and Women’s Studies, and Curriculum and Instruction.